collectivecardgame/library/docs/rules-subreddit.md

 ### Bugfixes

-If a card has bugs, the process right now is to report it, either with the in-game bug report functionality, reddit message, or discord direct message.
+If a card has bugs, the process right now is to report it - you can do it with the in-game bug, but the fastest way would be with a discord message.

 If you report a card as bugged and supply a fixed version, it makes things a lot easier for us, and we can (and often will) try your fixed version out and, if it's correct, update the bugged card with your fixed version.

 If you don't know how to fix an issue yourself, don't worry.
 Reporting a card as bugged in the discord bug-reports channel often will be enough to get someone to fix it for you.
 Our community is very helpful :)

-### QoL Updates
+### Dev Updates

-The developers reserve the right to modify cards should they cause technical or QoL ("Quality of Life") issues.
-We really don't want to affect balance with this at all, but sometimes we might.
-If you're curious what this looks like, [here](https://discordapp.com/channels/408505426787958784/408505426787958786/684860040070299822) was a casual conversation on discord where we did the first one of these.
+The developers reserve the right to modify any card in the game.
+It mostly happened when a card caused technical or QoL ("Quality of Life") issues, though (like we did [here](https://discordapp.com/channels/408505426787958784/408505426787958786/684860040070299822); over 2 years ago).
+We strongly respect the freedom of creativity of our players and we never use this option if there's no need to.
+Collective is a Community Created Card Game after all!

 ### Sending to Limbo